UhhhAaron/SaladBind/MINERS.md

 ### NiceHash

-Good if you know you're going to be restarting the miner constantly instead of having long mining sessions.
+Good if you know you're going to be mining for short periods of time instead of having long mining sessions.
 Has more stable earnings.

 ### Ethermine